 “…a mystical-musical version of the great Biblical drama… a theme that the greatest artists have illustrated, the greatest composers have celebrated and that the greatest writers, scholars, preachers and saints have expounded.”

-Commenting on The Scroll in a Faith Today article, Brian Stiller, World Ambassador, WEA wrote,
+Commenting on The Scroll, Brian Stiller, World Ambassador for WEA said,

 “The genius of Stacey’s presentation is that he knew most people viewing it would have either a very faded memory of Christian faith, or be cynical or even outright hostile toward religion.”